kristapsdz/rpki-client/README.md

 ```

 Next, you'll need the */var/cache/rpki-client* directory in place.
 It must be writable by the operator of **rpki-client**.
+The default
+output directory is */var/db/rpki-client*, which must also be writable
+(if not overriden).

 You'll also need TAL ("trust anchor locator") files.
 There are some in the [tals](tals) directory of this system, but you can
 download them on your own.
 For default operation, load these into */etc/rpki*.

-You'll also need the [openrsync(1)](https://man.openbsd.org/openrsync.1)
+You'll also need [openrsync(1)](https://man.openbsd.org/openrsync.1) or
-(or [rsync](https://rsync.samba.org/), which may be specified with the
+[rsync](https://rsync.samba.org/) as specified with the **-e** argument.
-**-e** argument) executable installed.

 To hardcode an alternate rsync implementation, override the `RSYNC`
 variable in the
 [Makefile](https://github.com/kristapsdz/rpki-client/blob/master/Makefile).

 In the following, the first uses a custom TAL file, while the second
 loads all TAL files from their default location.
+Output for the first
-Output is written into
+is written into *./openbgpd* and */var/db/rpki-client/openbgpd* for the
-*bgpd-rpki.conf*.
+second.

 ```
-% ./rpki-client -v -t sometal.tal bgpd-rpki.conf
+% ./rpki-client -v -t sometal.tal .
-% ./rpki-client -v bgpd-rpki.conf
+% ./rpki-client -v
 ```

 If you later want to uninstall the system, simply run